 Even with all the accolades, Armstrong remains inspired by his Dublin upbringing, and time spent in the kitchen and in the garden with his father, whom he describes as “a natural, a great cook.”
 Spiced beef is a big Dublin tradition at Christmastime, being served after Midnight Mass on Christmas Eve.
 He brings us this classic recipe of spiced beef sandwiches to bring some Irish flavor to any Christmas Eve soiree.

-We hope you can bring these four delectable recipes to life this December, and be on the lookout for more recipes from local chefs using virginia ingredients in our new make section. from all of us at Virginia Foodie, here's wishing all of you a very happy (and hearty) holiday season!
+We hope you can bring these four delectable recipes to life this December, and be on the lookout for more recipes from local chefs using Virginia ingredients in our new recipes section. from all of us at Virginia Foodie, here's wishing all of you a very happy (and hearty) holiday season!

 Header Illustration is a collaboration between Miriam Weirich and VA Foodie.